Skip to main content

 • difenoconazole plus cyprodinil (Inspire Super): 16.0 to 20.0 fl oz/A; PHI 7d, REI 12h, Group 3 & 9.
 Apply in sufficient volume to achieve thorough coverage.

 • famoxadone plus cymoxanil (Tanos): 8.0 oz/A; PHI 3d, REI 12h, Groups 11 & 27.
-Tank mix with an appropriate contact fungicide with a different mode of action.
-Do not use for the control of black rot.
+Tank mix with an appropriate contact fungicide from a different FRAC Group.
+Alternaria and anthracnose only.

 • floxapyraxad plus pyraclostrobin (Merivon): 4.5 to 5.5 fl oz/A; PHI 0d, REI 12h, Groups 7 &11.
-Make no more than two sequential applications before alternating with a fungicide with a different mode of action.
+Make no more than 2 sequential applications before alternating with a fungicide from a different FRAC Group.

 • mancozeb plus copper hydroxide (ManKocide): 2.0 to 3.0 lb/A; PHI 5d, REI 48h, Groups M03 & M01.
 Do not apply in a spray solution having a pH of less than 6.5 or tank mix with Aliette.
-Not for black rot.
+Alternaria and anthrarcnose only.

 • polyoxin D zinc salt (OSO 5%SC): 6.5 to 13.0 fl oz/A; PHI 0d, REI 4h, Group 19.

 • pyraclostrobin (Cabrio EG): 12.0 to 16.0 oz/A; PHI 0d, REI 12h, Group 11.
-Do not make more than one application of Cabrio before alternating to a labeled fungicide with a different mode of action.
+Do not make more than 1 application of Cabrio before alternating to a fungicide from a different FRAC Group.

 • pyraclostrobin plus boscalid (Pristine): 12.5 to 18.5 oz/A; PHI 0d, REI 12h, Groups 11 & 7.
 Use caution in the addition of adjuvants or additives (see label).

 • thiophanate-methyl (Topsin M WSB): 0.5 lb/A; PHI 1d, REI 24h, Group 1.
 Consecutive use of Topsin M may lead to buildup of resistant strains of fungi and loss of disease control.
-MAY be tank mixed with chlorothalonil or mancozeb.
-Labeled for GSB and anthracnose.
+May be tank mixed with chlorothalonil or mancozeb.
+GSB and anthracnose only.
 See label for application methods.

 • zoxamide + chlorothalonil (Zing!): 36.0 fl oz/A; PHI 0d, REI 12h, Groups 22 & M05.
 Do not combine with anything other than water.
 See label for restrictions.